MarcoFernstaedt/RouteOptimizationCodeJam/README.md

 ### Controller
 - **submitForm.js**: Controller for the `/submit-form` route.
 Extracts user data and passes it to Python scripts.
 Python scripts return cities, distance, and algorithm runtime.

+## Client
+My roll on the client side consist of a variety of task.
+**Task**

+- implimented form elements.
+- created layout for header/main/sidebar/iframe
+- created fetch request
+- implimented JavaScript into the form.

 ### Deployment
-This project will be deployed on AWS upon completion.
+This project will be deployed on AWS upon completion. still in progress

+### Set up Instructrions

+1. download repository onto your machine.
+2. open the repo in a Code Editor (VSCode)
+3. opem the terminal (if in VSCode Ctrl + j)
+4. move into server directory command: cd client
+5. run npm install
+6. change directory to server using: cd ../server
+7. inisiate server: npm run dev
+8. open a second terminal to run the client (if VSCode Ctrl + Shift + 5)
+9. enter the terminal with a mouse click and run: npm run dev

 ### Connect with Us